d1/workshop/README.md

     gem install showoff-alexch

-The main difference is that showoff-alexch makes a new slide every time it sees an H1 (a single '# ' at the start of a line) if you specify --split-all, even if there's no !SLIDE above it.
+The main difference is that showoff-alexch makes a new slide every time it sees an H1 (a single '# ' at the start of a line) if you specify `--split`, even if there's no !SLIDE above it.

 If you install `showoff-alexch`, please be careful about updates, since it and normal `showoff` will overwrite each other's executable file.